 Dental hygienists are licensed by the state or province in which they plan to practice.
-Generally, candidates for licensure must be graduates of an accredited dental hygiene program, must pass the National Board Dental Hygiene Examination taken near graduation and must pass a state or regional clinical examination.
-New York State uses the American Dental Hygiene Licensing Examination (ADEX) administered by the Commission on Dental Competency Assessment (CDCA).
-Many states now accept this examination for licensure.
-Candidates are encouraged to contact other jurisdictions in which they wish to be licensed to ensure that the ADEX licensure exam will fulfill the requirements for licensure in that jurisdiction.
-Applicants for licensure in New York must be of good moral character and will be subject to special review if criminal charges are pending or there has been a previous felony or misdemeanor conviction.
+Generally, candidates for licensure must be graduates of an accredited dental hygiene program and must pass both the National Board Dental Hygiene Examination and the Commission on Dental Competency Assessments Clinical Licensure Examination.
+Candidates are encouraged to contact other jurisdictions in which they wish to be licensed to ensure that the licensure exam will fulfill the requirements for licensure in that jurisdiction.
+Applicants for licensure in New York must be of a good moral character and will be subject to special review if criminal charges are pending or if there has been a previous felony or misdemeanor conviction.
 Questions concerning these requirements may be directed to the NYS Education Department, Office of the Professionals, State Board of Dentistry.

 Anatomy and Physiology, Microbiology

 The Dental Hygiene course sequence begins in the fall semester only.
 Applicants are responsible for knowing admission requirements.
 Admission is competitive and is limited to 60 students.
-Applications are completed online and must be received by the North Campus Admissions Office by February 1st for consideration.
-Applications or courses completed after the deadline will only be evaluated on a space-available basis.
-Official transcripts must be received by the North Campus Admission Office by February1st.
+Applications are completed online and must be received by the North Campus Admissions Office by February 15th for consideration.
+Official transcripts must be received by the North Campus Admission Office by February 15th.
 Failure to submit transcripts will prevent application review.
 Acceptance is contingent on satisfactory Accuplacer test results.

 The online application may be found at https://www.ecc.edu/admissions/.
 The competitive, selective admission process has the goal of identifying highly qualified candidates who demonstrate the academic potential for successfully completing the Dental Hygiene program.
 Potential students are strongly encouraged to spend time in a dental practice or clinic to observe the patient care environment and confirm interest in a dental hygiene career.
 To be considered for admission to the Dental Hygiene program, applicants must demonstrate academic achievement.